Spec Writing & Updating

 Use References Liberally

-Connect specs to related specs, issues, and other entities using
+Connect specs to related specs, issues, and other entities.
+Use the agent edit mode to discover and add references as needed.

 Break Specs Down Hierarchically

 Specs can be decomposed into smaller sub-specs.
-Use relationships to model this hierarchy for clarity.
+Use relationships and references to model this hierarchy for clarity.

 Review Agent Feedback